 Photography, for me, is about organizing chaos.
 I make photographs to elicit contemplation.
 My photographic research concentrates on human interaction with the environment, public or private, as a way to assess and understand existence in the context of our technological culture.
-While walking through any setting, I am drawn to random objects that are the residue from a moment.
-I am particularly interested in the arrangements of odd juxtapositions and scenes that excite me with shock, surprise or humor.
-For me, the discovery of these complex and compelling latent images prompts an emotion and reveals the essence of what it means to be human.
-It is imperative that I record the experience with my camera.
-This insight is especially significant to us now living in the Information Age.
-Our technological culture is alienating us from one another.
-My photographs intend to draw the viewer back to consciousness, to intangible feeling, to the awareness of the self and others for the purpose of self-examination and self-evolution.
+While walking through any setting, I am drawn to objects and scenes that were the effect of a random moment.
+I am particularly interested in finding arrangements of objects in odd compositions that excite me with shock, surprise or humor.
+The discovery and framing of these complex and compelling images prompts emotion and reveals the essence of what it means to be human.